-The title is meant a little tongue in cheek, Britain was never really known for its great camera industry, unless perhaps in the early days, but it nevertheless had some well-respected brands and included some great cameras.
-Most of mine do not belong to this category, but rather are part of the cheap and cheerful models characterising most of British post-war camera production.
+The title is meant a little tongue in cheek, Britain was never really known for its great camera industry, unless perhaps in the very early days, but it nevertheless had some well-respected brands and included some great cameras.
+Most of mine do not belong to this category (they tend to be pricey, even, or especially, here in the UK), but rather are part of the cheap and cheerful models characterising most of British post-war camera production.
 Due to their generally smaller production numbers, higher-quality British cameras such as the Ilford Advocate, the Ensign Multi, the Corfield Periflex range, let alone Reid and Wrayflex models are equally highly-priced as highly-prized these days.

 The Purma Special was introduced around 1937 and designed by Purvis and Mayo (hence the name Purma).
 It was a rather stylish but unusual looking camera made from bakelite which took 127 rollfilm.
 The Purma had a collapsible fixed focus lens as well as a fixed aperture, so exposure was purely controlled by its shutter.
 And herein lies the Purma's uniqueness: although the shutter was a simple spring-wound moving slit (i.e., a focal plane shutter), the way the speeds were controlled was unique.
 In essence, by holding the camera vertical or horizontal you would change the shutter speed, but in addition the way you held it vertical (rotating it 180 degrees) would change the speed.
 This system was controlled by an asymmetrical metal wheel that served two purposes: it changed the width of the slit and when held vertical, it would either counter or enhance the spring action, thus reducing or increasing the shutter speed.
 This resulted in a three-speed shutter with speeds of ca. 1/25, 1/150 and 1/450.
 For a camera of this specification that was a very fast top speed, so it is no surprise that the camera was advertised as 'the world's fastest candid camera (at its price)'.